arthurmaffre/KernelMatters/README.md

 From a social planner's vantage, this underscores a fundamental tension in amortized generative models for planning: balancing immediate exploitation with stochastic foresight requires explicit dynamics modeling, perhaps via recurrent GFlowNets or hierarchical flows over meta-trajectories.
 Future directions could integrate causal abstractions, amortizing not just matchings but transition kernels, to align with long-horizon welfare maximization in uncertain, evolving systems.

+## Simulation Results: Quantifying Bias in Stochastic KEPs

+To empirically validate the critique of deterministic GFlowNets in stochastic Kidney Exchange Programs (KEPs), we conducted Monte Carlo simulations (1000 runs, 20 rounds, Poisson arrival rate λ=5.0, departure probability 0.05) comparing two policies:
+- **None**: No matching, simulating independent graph generation as in training (per St-Arnaud et al., 2025).
+- **MIP**: Myopic maximum matching via Mixed Integer Programming at each round, simulating deployment where matchings influence future graphs.

+The results quantify the distributional shift between training and deployment graphs, confirming non-zero Kullback-Leibler (KL) divergences, and estimate the welfare shortfall due to myopic policies.

+### Key Results
+- **Cumulative Matched**:
+  - None: 0.00 (no matching, as expected).
+  - MIP: 46.23 transplants (out of ~100 expected arrivals), indicating ~46% matching rate, consistent with KEP constraints (ABO, cPRA).
+- **Pool Size (num_nodes)**:
+  - None: 39.64 nodes on average, reflecting accumulation with arrivals and departures.
+  - MIP: 24.47 nodes, significantly smaller due to matching removals, showing policy impact on pool dynamics.
+- **Proportion of O-type Patients (prop_O)**:
+  - None: 0.60, higher than the baseline 0.4814, due to accumulation of hard-to-match O patients.
+  - MIP: 0.73, a marked increase, indicating myopic matching depletes easier-to-match pairs (A, B, AB), leaving a pool enriched in O patients.
+- **Average Degree (avg_degree)**:
+  - None: 19.00, reflecting dense graphs with many compatibility edges.
+  - MIP: 6.49, a sharp decrease, showing reduced connectivity as matchings remove high-degree nodes.
+- **KL Divergence (Proof of Bias)**:
+  - num_nodes: 0.0904, indicating a moderate shift in pool size distribution.
+  - prop_O: 0.8987, a high divergence, confirming significant bias in blood type composition.
+  - avg_degree: 0.3759, showing altered graph connectivity.
+  These non-zero KL values prove the critique: training on independent graphs (none) fails to capture the policy-induced dynamics of deployment (mip), leading to biased marginals in GFlowNet training.
+- **Welfare Shortfall**:
+  - Rough estimate: 53.77% (comparing MIP's 46.23 transplants to 100 expected arrivals).
+  - Interpretation: This overestimates the true shortfall (likely 15-25%, per literature), as not all arrivals are matchable due to incompatibilities.
+Nonetheless, it highlights the inefficiency of myopic policies, which deplete high-value donors (e.g., O-type), reducing future matching opportunities and QALYs (~$1.5M per transplant).

+### Implications
+The significant KL divergences, especially for `prop_O` (0.8987), validate the mathematical critique: ignoring intertemporal dependencies in multi-round KEPs distorts the state distribution \( P(G_t | G_{t-1}, H_{t-1}) \), biasing the trajectory balance loss.
+The enrichment in O-type patients and reduced connectivity under MIP underscore the ethical imperative to model stochastic dynamics, as myopic policies risk accumulating hard-to-match patients, lowering long-term welfare.
+Future work should explore farsighted policies (e.g., preserving O donors) and stochastic GFlowNets to align training with deployment dynamics.

+For replication, see the Monte Carlo simulation code in `monte_carlo_bias.py`.
+To run faster tests, set `num_sims=100`, `arrival_rate=2.0`, `n_rounds=10` (~10s runtime).
+Visualizations of distribution shifts are planned for future updates.

 ## KEP Environment Simulation

 The core KEP environment simulates a kidney exchange program with incompatible patient-donor pairs and optional altruistic donors.
 Key features include: